Disabled Veteran Homestead Tax Exemption

 In order to qualify, the disabled veteran must own the home and use it as a primary residence.
-The exemption extends to surviving un-remarried spouses and minor children as long as they remain in the homestead or a subsequent homestead in the same county.
+This exemption is extended to the un-remarried surviving spouse or minor children as long as they continue to occupy the home as a residence.

 - Honorably discharged Georgia veterans considered disabled by any of these criteria:

-- VA-rated less than 100 percent disabled but paid at the 100 percent rate due to unemployability
+- VA-rated less than 100 percent disabled but entitled as 100 percent rate due to unemployability

 - Entitled to receive a statutory award from VA for:

 - Loss or permanent loss of use of one or both feet

 - Loss or permanent loss of use of one or both hands

 - Loss of sight in one or both eyes

 - Permanent impairment of both eyes *

 - Surviving, un-remarried spouses of qualified deceased veterans

 - Surviving minor children of qualified deceased veterans

 * – Central visual acuity of 20/200 or less in the better eye (with corrective glasses) or central visual acuity of more than 20/200 if there is a field defect in which the peripheral field has contracted to such an extent that the widest diameter of visual field subtends on angular distance no greater than 20 degrees in the better eye.